yoonjohn/de-schema-wizard/README.md

 * [AngularJS][angular]

 ## Contribute

 Schema Wizard is happy to be a part of the open source community.
 See [Contribute](docs/readme-ext/contribute.md) to help improve Schema Wizard.

-## Detailed Explanation

-The [Detailed Explanation](docs/readme-ext/detailed.md) page offers a more thorough explanation of Schema Wizard.

 ## Known Issues